Ego2509/trio/README.md

 from matplotlib_venn import venn3_unweighted as venn3
 import trio
 ```
 And there we go!
 If you want to see some examples and cases, please refer to the following [python notebook](https://ego2509.github.io/trio/).
+This notebook will be updated in the near future.

 ## License